amberframework/granite/README.md

 ### Where

 The where clause will give you full control over your query.
-Instead of building another DSL to build the query, we decided to use good ole SQL.
+Instead of building another DSL to build the query, I decided to use good ole SQL.

 When using the `all` method, the SQL selected fields will always match the fields specified in the model.
 If you need different fields, consider